About Us

 Mission Statement

-The mission of the Continuing Education program at the Columbia University Department of Psychiatry is to improve patient outcomes by building upon practitioner’s knowledge and skills.
+The mission of the Continuing Education Program at the Columbia University Department of Psychiatry is to improve patient outcomes by building upon practitioner’s knowledge and skills.
 This is achieved by offering educational events and courses that bridge the practice gap between evidence-based strategies and current practice standards.

 Policies and Standards

-Below you will find the policies and standards for the Continuing Education program at Columbia University Department of Psychiatry.
+Below you will find the policies and standards for the Continuing Education Program at Columbia University Department of Psychiatry.

-Refund and Cancellation Policy
+Refund and Cancelation Policy

 We will provide a full refund for registration cancellations made 24 hours before a scheduled activity.
 Please email us to initiate a refund request.